BestTimesToVisit.com Logo

 Rental Car

 Renting a car is by far the most flexible way to explore Lanzarote's diverse landscapes, from volcanic parks to hidden coves.
-It allows you to set your own pace and access remote areas that public transport doesn't reach.
+It allows you to set your own pace and access remote areas often missed by organized tours.

 Public Buses (Intercity)

-Lanzarote's public bus network, operated by 'Transportes Interurbanos de Gran Canaria S.A.' (often referred to as 'guaguas'), connects major towns and tourist attractions across the island.
-They are a budget-friendly option for reaching places like Arrecife, Puerto del Carmen, and Teguise.
+Lanzarote's public bus network, operated by 'Transportes Interurbanos de Gran Canaria' (often referred to locally as 'guaguas'), connects major towns and tourist resorts.
+It's a budget-friendly option for getting between places like Arrecife, Playa Blanca, Costa Teguise, and Puerto del Carmen.

 Taxis

-Taxis are readily available at ranks in towns and airports, and can be hailed on the street or booked by phone.
-They are a convenient option for shorter distances, late-night travel, or when you need to get somewhere quickly.
+Taxis are readily available at ranks in towns and resorts, and can be hailed on the street or booked by phone.
+They are a convenient option for shorter journeys, late-night travel, or when public transport isn't practical.

 Cycling